Introduction

 - Simulates an X-Y coordinate system

-- The arp chord is mapped onto the grid in linear fashion, repeated as necessary to fill the grid
+- The ordered arp chord is mapped onto the grid in linear fashion, repeated as necessary to fill the grid

 - Octave sets the size of the grid: 4th octave => 4x4 grid (minimum 1x1)